fredrikekre/Runic.jl/README.md

 ### Explicit `return`

-Explicit `return` statements are ensured in function/macro definitions as well as in `do`-blocks by adding `return` in front of the last expression, with some exceptions listed below.
+Explicit `return` statements are ensured in function and macro definitions by adding `return` in front of the last expression, with some exceptions listed below.

  - If the last expression is a `for` or `while` loop (which both always evaluate to `nothing`) `return` is added *after* the loop.